RHINOPLASTY (Surgery of the nose).

 Because the facial features are different on each individual patient no amount of written information can replace a personal consultation with Dr. Gomez-Mendoza and his team.

-The following information is strictly the opinion of Dr. Gomez-Mendoza and his associates and pertains to rhinoplasty and other cosmetic procedures as performed by him.
+The following information is strictly the opinion of Dr. Gomez-Mendoza and pertains to rhinoplasty and other cosmetic procedures as performed by him.

 Skin tipe, ethnic background, and age are important factors to be considered in discussions with your surgeon prior to surgery.
 Before the nose is altered, a young patient must reach almost full growth, usually around age fiftheen.
 Exceptions are cases in which breathing is severely impaired.